May 5, 2016: LA Times falsely claims OxyContin does not provide 12-hour relief:[1]

 Fact

-However, FDA consistently supports safety and efficacy of 12-hour dosing:
+However, FDA consistently supports the safety and efficacy of 12-hour dosing:

 • 2008 FDA reply to citizen petition regarding 12-hour dosing: “The labeling for OxyContin recommends q12h dosing because the clinical trials used to support approval used that dosing paradigm… consistent with a 12-hour dosing interval.”

-• Current FDA approved label: “OxyContin is designed to provide delivery of oxycodone over 12 hours.”
+• Current (2023) FDA-approved label: “OxyContin is designed to provide delivery of oxycodone over 12 hours.”

 Over Next Three Years: False Claim Republished in at Least 19 Different Publications